JaGeo/LobsterPy/docs/source/commandlineinterface.rst

 .. image:: Lobsterpy_tutorial_files/COHP.png

-You can also plot integrated ICOHP computed by lobster by turining on ``--integrated`` flag when executing ``lobsterpy automatic-plot`` command.
+You can also plot integrated ICOHP computed by lobster by turning on ``--integrated`` flag when executing ``lobsterpy automatic-plot`` command.
 Below is an example and sample output using this command.